 - Separate Video File and Interactive File: The complexity of digital video has given rise to the need to separate the linear video file from any creative interactive API files.
 While the VAST media file has accepted a variety of media files in the past, interactive APIs cannot always be executed.
-A VAST tag that provides the video file separate from APIs can display more successfully across platforms and devices. - Server-Side Ad Insertion Support: While client-side ad execution and tracking has been the recommended way to track ad impressions and other metrics, digital instream video and audio ads are often served to devices (clients) that cannot execute and track ads using traditional display methods.
+A VAST tag that provides the video file separate from APIs can display more successfully across platforms and devices.
+The Interactive File standard is expected to be Secure Interactive Media Interface Definition (SIMID) which is a replacement for VPAID focused on interactivity. - Server-Side Ad Insertion Support: While client-side ad execution and tracking has been the recommended way to track ad impressions and other metrics, digital instream video and audio ads are often served to devices (clients) that cannot execute and track ads using traditional display methods.
 VAST 4 supports the increasingly common "ad-stitching" method for stitching linear ads into a video or audio content stream and sending it to players with limited capabilities.